Marcosjnez/bifactor/README.md

 Download and install `gfortran` from https://github.com/fxcoudert/gfortran-for-macOS/releases for your macOS version.

-Create a file named Makevars in the directory ~/.R/:
+Create the directory ~/.R/:

     sudo mkdir .R

+Create a file named Makevars in this directory:

-    sudo echo < .R/Makevars
+    sudo touch .R/Makevars

-Alternatively, this may be accomplished from the R console:

-    file.create("~/.R/Makevars")

 Open the Makevars file and paste the following lines in it: